n0vah917/dsc-phase-4-project-v2-3/README.md

 ### Advanced Data Types and Modeling

 The purpose of this project is to demonstrate that you have mastered the basics of some type of modeling technique beyond the techniques introduced in Phase 3.
-This is your change to tailor your work to a **data science audience** in particular, with a clear notebook narrative that illustrates your process.
+This is your chance to tailor your work to a **data science audience** in particular, with a clear notebook narrative that illustrates your process.
 The resulting presentation slides will be substantially similar to a Phase 3 presentation, but someone reading your notebook should be able to see your grasp of the specific advanced modeling technique.

 ### Validation Strategy